 Jennifer was born and raised in New York in a family of animal lovers.
 She moved to Atlanta in 2001 while working for a Big 4 consulting company.
 Jennifer has 20 years experience in the Telecom industry in a variety of roles from audit to system implementation.
 As a Senior Manager in Customer Service Operations at Verizon Wireless she is focused on interactive customer support.
-She recently received an award for Customer Service Leadership from a Vice President for her role in implementation and ongoing management of an enterprise wide application that brings significant cost savings to the company.
+In 2017 she received an award for Customer Service Leadership for her role in implementation and ongoing management of an enterprise-wide application that brings significant cost savings to the company.

 Jennifer holds a Bachelor’s degree in Business Administration with concentrations in marketing and management information systems.
 She is also a Certified Usability Analyst through Human Factors International.

 Jennifer joined the Good Mews Board of Directors in 2017.
-She currently lives in Roswell with her husband and 5 rescue cats – two of which were adopted from Good Mews.
+She currently lives in Roswell with her husband and 4 rescue cats.

 Good Mews Associate since 2008